INOpulse for PH-ILD

-Bellerophon Therapeutics is developing the INOpulse delivery system for the treatment of patients with pulmonary hypertension associated with chronic Idiopathic Pulmonary Fibrosis (PH-IPF).
+Bellerophon Therapeutics is developing the INOpulse delivery system for the treatment of patients with pulmonary hypertension associated with Interstitial Lung Disease (PH-ILD).

-To learn more about this condition, visit the IPF Foundation
+To learn more about this condition, visit the Pulmonary Fibrosis Foundation.

 The INOpulse delivery system was designed to deliver nitric oxide in a targeted fashion allowing it to act primarily on the well-functioning part of the lung.
-The theory behind this delivery is that because inhaled nitric oxide is very short-acting and is deactivated quickly when it contacts blood, delivering it to well-ventilated parts of the lung will allow it to open up the blood vessels where good gas exchange is possible, while not reversing the body’s protective mechanism in other parts of the lung.
+The theory behind this delivery is that because inhaled nitric oxide is very short-acting and is deactivated quickly when it contacts blood, delivering it to well-ventilated parts of the lung will allow it to open up the blood vessels where good gas exchange is possible.

 We hypothesize inhaled nitric oxide reduces pulmonary vascular resistance without disturbing ventilation/perfusion of the lungs.
 Previous studies of inhaled nitric oxide in IPF patients have supported the hypothesis.